craysiii/binance/README.md

 #### Current

-* Basic implementation of public, account, and withdraw REST API endpoints
+* Basic implementation of REST API
   * Easy to use authentication
   * Methods return parsed JSON
   * No need to generate timestamps
   * No need to generate signatures
 * Basic implementation of WebSocket API
+  * Pass procs or lambdas to event handlers
+  * Single and multiple streams supported
+  * Runs on EventMachine

 #### Planned

-* Implementation of the User Data Stream API
 * Exception handling with responses
 * High level abstraction